corrode/corrode.github.io/content/migration-guides/python-to-rust/index.md

   },
   {
     type: "radio",
-    question: "What's your preferred timeline for the migration?",
+    question: "What's your timeline for the migration?",
     id: "timeline",
     options: [
       "Immediate (next 3 months)",